DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-18-iterating-the-services-design.md

 > I cannot find the training partner
 >
-> Make sure you've spelt the training partner’s name correctly.
+> Make sure you’ve spelt the training partner’s name correctly.
 If you still cannot find it, check that the training partner is already listed in the Register.
+>
-You may need to add the training partner first.
+> You may need to add the training partner first.

 ![Screenshot showing the contextual help message for missing training partners](contextual-help--training-partners.png)